dtcenter/METplus/docs/Users_Guide/index.rst

 software package.
 The first release of METplus Wrappers have occurred in 2017.
 This documentation describes the 3.0 release in February 2020.
 Intermediate releases may include bug fixes.
 METplus Wrappers is also be able to accept new modules contributed by the community.
-While we are setting up our community contribution protocol, please send email to: `met_help@ucar.edu <mailto:>`__ and inform us of your desired contribution.
+While we are setting up our community contribution protocol, please send email
+to: `met_help@ucar.edu <mailto:>`__ and inform us of your desired contribution.
 We will then determine the maturity of any new verification method and coordinate the inclusion of the new module in a future version.

-This User's Guide was prepared by the developers of the METplus Wrappers, including Dan Adriaansen, Minna Win-Gildenmeister, George McCabe, Julie Prestopnik, Jim Frimel, John Opatz, John Halley Gotway, Tara Jensen, Jonathan Vigh, Mallory Row, Christana Kalb, Hank Fisher, Lisa Goodrich, and Lindsay Blank.
+This User's Guide was prepared by the developers of the METplus Wrappers, including Dan Adriaansen, Minna Win-Gildenmeister, George McCabe, Julie Prestopnik, Jim Frimel, John Opatz, John Halley Gotway, Tara Jensen, Jonathan Vigh, Mallory Row, Christana Kalb, Hank Fisher, Lisa Goodrich, Lindsay Blank, and Todd Arbetter.

 **New for METplus Wrappers v3.0**